$B_s \rightarrow D_s^*$ Form Factors for the full $q^2$ range from Lattice QCD: Results

 This form ensures the correct value of $M_{H_s}$ as $m_h\rightarrow m_c$.
 We take $M^\mathrm{phys}_{\eta_c}=2.9839\mathrm{GeV}$ from \cite{pdg20}, neglecting its very small uncertainty, and we also include the physical values of $M_{\eta_b}$ and $M_{B_s}$~from \cite{pdg20} in the fit as data points.
 We take prior widths of $0(1)$ for $A'$, $B'$, $C'$, $D'$, $E'$, $X_i$, $Y_i$ and $Z_i$.
 This gives a sensible fit with $\chi^2/\mathrm{dof}=1.3$ and $Q=0.2$.
 We then use our fitted parameters $Z_i$ to estimate the continuum value of $M_{H_s}$ at a given $M_{\eta_h}$.
 Setting $\mathcal{N}'$, $X_i$, and $Y_i$ to zero in Eq.~(\ref{mhsfitfunc}) gives

-Note that, as in~\cite{Harrison:2020gvo}, this parameterisation of the $H_s$ mass is only used to demonstrate the heavy mass dependence of the form factors and will not have any impact on the physical $B_s\to D_s^*$ form factors.
+Note that this parameterisation of the $H_s$ mass is only used to demonstrate the heavy mass dependence of the form factors and will not have any impact on the physical $B_s\to D_s^*$ form factors.

 In Figure~\ref{etahdepplot} we plot the form factors at fixed values of the $D_s^*$ momentum against $M_{\eta_h}$.
 We choose values of the $D_s^*$ momentum which evenly span the semileptonic range at the physical $b$ quark mass and only plot the mass region for which the resulting value of $q^2$ is between 0 and $q^2_\mathrm{max}$.
 We include in these plots our lattice data, connecting points on a given set which are at the same $D_s^*$ spatial momentum.
-As in~\cite{Harrison:2020gvo} we see that the continuum form factors have only mild heavy mass dependence across the range of masses we use here, and that our extrapolation to the $b$ mass using these points is reliable.
+As for $B_c\to J/\psi$~\cite{Harrison:2020gvo}, we see that the continuum form factors have only mild heavy mass dependence across the range of masses we use here, and that our extrapolation to the $b$ mass using these points is reliable.
 This is consistent with what is seen for other $b\to c$ form factors, e.g.~\cite{EuanBsDsstar,EuanBsDs,Cooper:2020wnj,Harrison:2020gvo}.